 There are specific techniques to ensure your logline is memorable and engaging.
 Using active voice and vivid language helps paint a clear picture of your story.
 Highlighting the stakes and conflict generates intrigue, while maintaining simplicity and brevity makes your logline easier to remember and share.

-We talked a bit about analyzing successful loglines above.
+We shared some examples above of loglines that work and why.
 Now we’re going to take a deep dive into a logline that doesn’t work and see if we can fix it.

 Logline: “A young woman discovers that she has special powers and must use them to save the world.”